Personal-Library/grider-node-react/README.md

 ## Description

 This app allows users to send and collect feedback via email survey forms.
-The project was created for educational purposes during Stephen Grider's Node with React: Fullstack Web Development course on udemy.
+The project was created for educational purposes during Stephen Grider's Node with React: Fullstack Web Development course on Udemy.

 ## Technologies